nginx/unit-docs/source/configuration.rst

         "routes": [ "simply referred to as routes" ]
    }

-Another option is one or more named route arrays:
+Another form is an object with one or more named route arrays as members:

 .. code-block:: json